 The insurance company will decide your case based on medical evidence.
 A conclusive diagnosis and accompanying records which demonstrate your immobility are necessary to support your claim.
 Your doctor should also outline a treatment plan tailored for you.
 A list of work-related restrictions linked to your condition, provided by your doctor, will be pivotal.
 The LTD adjuster will consider how peripheral arterial disease impacts your daily life, particularly its effect on your work capabilities.

 Some examples of these are: Needing to stand and move about often to prevent blood clots in your legs and frequent leg elevation caused by chronic pain that causes an interruption in your work duties and responsibilities.

 Should your doctor recommend that you refrain from working during your treatment, you might be eligible for long-term disability benefits.
 The insurance company will then assess your records against their criteria to determine your eligibility.

 In many LTD policies, you are deemed disabled if: (a) For the first two years, you are unable to execute the duties of your occupation. (b) After the first two years, your condition must prevent you from performing any occupation for which you may reasonable be trained.
 However, each LTD policy varies; thus, you should review yours to understand the precise disability definition.

 Proof of Peripheral Arterial Disease

-Work with a Florida Long Term Disability Insurance Attorney to Ensure You Get the Benefits You Deserve
+Seek Assistance from a Florida Long Term Disability Insurance Attorney

-The Ortiz Law Firm has successfully represented people in disability cases across the United States.
-If you would like to talk to an experienced disability lawyer about your peripheral arterial disease and its impact on your ability to work, call us at (888) 321-8131.
-We would be happy to evaluate your case and to discuss how to help you through the appeal process.
+The Ortiz Law Firm has effectively advocated for disability claimants nationwide.
+To consult a knowledgeable lawyer about your peripheral arterial disease and its impact on your work capacity, call us at (888) 321-8131.
+We stand ready to assess your situation and assist you through the appeal process.